Browse Tax Articles

 When you receive NQSOs, you usually don't recognize income until you exercise the options.
 You don't have total control over the stock.
 If you don’t exercise your options within the required time period, you’ll lose them.

 However, the option might have a readily determinable market value.
 If so, you’ll have to recognize income when you receive the option.
-Options traded in an open market have readily determinable market values.
-(Ex: New York Stock Exchange)
+Options traded in an open market have market values that are easily determined.
+(Ex: Traded on the New York Stock Exchange)

 When you exercise your options, the difference in these is equal to your W-2 income: